Markus2003/openServer/README.md

 <br><br>

 # Changelog
-Here we are with the `Hello, GitHub!` version (formally `ALPHA-0.0.1`)<br>
+Here we are with the `Go Beta, Go!` version (formally `BETA-0.5.5`)<br>
 ## Features
 - Sidebar to switch quickly through Server Sections
-- `Applications` Section ready for use
+- All Sections ready for use
-- App Installation and Uninstallation from the `Applications` Section
+- `Material You` from Google
+- Beginning implementation of the Mobile Version
 ## Some Bugs
-- App extraction and download not ready yet
-- Other Sections are not ready yet
-- User management not implemented
-- `Personal Vault` not implemented
 - Some visual bugs
-- Mobile version not implemented
 <br><br>

 # Upcoming Features
 - App extraction and download from `Applications` Section
+- Players for the Sections and the `Personal Vault`
 - Improvement to the `CSS`
 - A Repo hosting some App for the Server
 - Many others...